August 11-13, 2015

 Topics & Events included the Episcopal Church's relationships with other denominations; the founding of the Episcopal Church in Kentucky; tours of archives, including the Thomas Merton Center at Bellarmine University.

 The National Episcopal Historians & Archivists (NEHA) encourage every diocese, congregation, and organization in the Episcopal Church to collect, preserve, and organize its records and to share its history.
-It is a 501(c)(3) not-for-profit corporation registered in the Commonwealth of Pennsylvania.
+A 501(c)(3) not-for-profit corporation registered in the Commonwealth of Pennsylvania.